mminer/mminer.github.com/_posts/2010-11-14-unity-editor-macros.md

 Macros are little snippets of code that help speed up repetitive tasks in the editor.
 The same functionality can be achieved by writing an editor script, but for simple tasks --- particularly ones that you only intend to run once --- doing so can be a chore greater than the action itself.
 Perhaps you want to duplicate the selected game object a thousand times, or you want to perform a batch rename.
 For such tasks, and even for more complex ones, a few lines of code will often suffice.

 I've written a [simple editor window script](https://gist.github.com/mminer/975335) (also available at the [Unify Community Wiki](http://wiki.unity3d.com/index.php/Macros)) that allows you to input any code and execute it.
 Place the file in the /Assets/Editor directory and navigate to the *Window → Macros* menu.

-To get the ball rolling, here's a few basic examples of how it might use be used.
+Here's a few basic examples of how it might use be used.
 Note that the `MacroEvaluator.Eval` method only accepts JavaScript and not C#.

 ```csharp
 // Duplicate the selected game object 100 times